My New Book!

 Is Your Depression "Normal"?

 Clearly, there are times when depression is a perfectly normal - even healthy - response to an abnormal situation.
 Loss of a loved one is one example.
 We are supposed to be depressed in these situations.
-The DSM-IV specifically rules out depression if it is better accounted for by bereavement lasting under two months.
-The DSM-5 (with considerable controversy) would change that.
+At the same time, depending on circumstances, these depressions may need to be treated.

 Also, our depressions may be telling us something, such as the need to be making an immediate course correction.
 This is straight out of evolutionary psychology.
 Depression has been called the end of denial.
 The rose-colored glasses come off.
 Reality takes over.
 Maybe instead of banging your head against the same wall - again and again and again - you need to cut loose destructive friends, bail out of a bad relationship, rethink that toxic work environment.